Building your system for VFX ( mostly with Cinema 4D)

 I think rendering is moving mostly towards the GPU.
 So i’d buy a motherboard with at least 3 pci-x slots. and fill them up as your budget allows.
 When rendering with a GPU renderer you want as much ram as possible, because you cant use your system ram.
 Or in the cases where you can use it, is slows down significantly.
 But honestly its rare that scenes are that large.

 PCIe lanes.
 The amount of lanes your CPU has affects the amount of GPU’s you can run.
-It is reccomended you have 8x for each card, but apparantly some engines allows you to run them at 4x lanes each.
+It is recommended you have 8x for each card, but apparantly some engines allows you to run them at 4x lanes each.
 Some of those PCIe lanes are reserved for nvme drives and other stuff.. so you have to check that on your CPU spec sheets.

 I wrote a more expansive article on what you need to know for GPU rendering here: //ace5studios.com/gpu

-Just get 16GB for now, but make sure your motherboard supports at least 32GB.
+Just get 16GB for now, but make sure your motherboard supports at least 64GB.
 Careful don’t cheap out and get the slowest ram, that noticeably lags your workflow.
 But also don’t go overboard and buy the fastest, because without overclocking you’re not going to feel the difference.
 Check what your processor supports without overclocking.